 Autumn Lake Healthcare at Arlington West is in the densely populated metropolitan area of Baltimore, Maryland with a population of 632,623 people.
-Featuring an overall rating of B+, this is actually one of the ten best nursing homes in the city.
-You could definitely do much worse than this facility.
-This nursing home also received strong grades in all four of the major categories.
-More information about these categories can be found below.
+We gave this facility an overall grade of C. A score of this caliber requires some decent marks.
+You could definitely do worse than this nursing home.
+The best part of this facility's report card was is its inspection grade.
+Inspection grades are discussed in the next section.

 Autumn Lake Healthcare at Arlington West

 Get pricing and details on Baltimore senior living options.Get Pricing

 - Accepts Medicare 1

 - Has Resident Council

 - For profit - Limited Liability company

 - Offers Hospice

 - Offers Respite Care

 - Offers Inpatient Rehab